Children and young people's mental health

 - School Well-Being Service in City of York: there is a well-being worker attached to every school in the City, who works with staff and pupils on issues around emotional well-being, and also with a small number of pupils with autism.
 The service works with over 1300 pupils and their families every year, and is highly regarded by pupils, staff and parents.

-- Compass BUZZ/BUZZ US in North Yorkshire: the service offers training to schools on recognising and responding to mental health difficulties, and also a texting service developed jointly with young people 07520 631168.
+- Compass BUZZ/BUZZ US in North Yorkshire: the service offers training to schools and healthcare colleagues in Primary Care on recognising and responding to mental health difficulties, and also a texting service developed jointly with young people 07520 631168.

 - Mental Health Support Team in Scarborough (from Easter 2020): this team will work in a similar way to the School Well-Being Service, and is a pilot for two years funded by NHS England.